krooksoma/DoyouEvenFunko/README.md

 ![Screenshot](./client/public/website.png)
 ## Description
     An application directed to the funko community.
-It aims to help them manage their collection, post items to sell on the marketplace and interact using the forum. .
+It aims to help them manage their collection, post items to sell on the marketplace and interact using the forum.
+Some functionalities are still being implemented but it will be up very soon.

 ## Installation Instructions
     Not installation necessary.